 To create a page to show the objects in a list, follow these steps:

 Congratulations!
-You can now run your app and see a list of the customers available in the public Check Price and Availability application of SAP Fiori Cloud Demo.
+You can now run your app and see a list of the products available in the GWBASIC_SAMPLE application.